 Facilities for folk with Special Needs vary from business to business, but, in the main present few or minor difficulties.
 Here we give an overview of what you might expect in some of the key places to eat, drink, shop & visit.
-For more details, do visit each place's website or contact them directly.
+For more details, visit each website or contact them directly.

-Glen Hotel.
-Wheelchair users can easily access The Glen via a level route to the rear.
+Glen Hotel: Wheelchair users can easily access The Glen via a level route to the rear.
 Your companion should go in and ask, they’ll happily show you where the rear door is.
 Once inside both bar & restaurant area you will find sufficient to pass with care, though in the bar area it can be a bit of a squeeze.

-The Tuck Shop.
-No step, door has automatic closer, limited space, but staff will always make room for a chair whenever possible.
+The Tuck Shop: No step, door has automatic closer, limited space, but staff will always make room for a chair whenever possible.

-Blythswood.
-No step, easy door, access to all of the shop despite being well stocked.
+Blythswood: No step, easy door, access to all of the shop despite being well stocked.

-Spar at the Garage.
-There is a gentle ramped entrance to the Spar and good access for wheelchairs up and down the 2 aisles.
+Spar at the Garage: There is a gentle ramped entrance to the Spar and good access for wheelchairs up and down the 2 aisles.

-Highland Folk Museum.
-The Park offers excellent facilities for wheelchair visitors, including ramps where appropriate, a period bus with wheelchair lift and accessible toilets.
+Highland Folk Museum: The Park offers excellent facilities for wheelchair visitors, including ramps where appropriate, a period bus with wheelchair lift and accessible toilets.
 However, a few of the buildings simply do not lend themselves to suitable adaptation, sorry.

 Shinty.
 Wheelchair visitors are more than welcome and every assistance will be offered at games to ensure you enjoy the match.